raheelaahmed/guage-calculator/README.md

 ![](documents/images/options.png)

-If user chooses option 1 the program will start calculating guage based on the input provided by the user and displays the results.
+If user chooses option 1, program will call calculate_guage() and displays the calculated guage based on the user input.

 ![](documents/images/option-1.png)

-if user chooses option 2, program will ask the user input fot the required program length and width and then display the result.
+if user chooses option 2, program will call blanket_row_stitch_calculation() and displays the the result of the calculation based on the user input from swatch and required project dimentions.

 ![](documents/images/option-2.png)

-if user choose option 3, program will calculate the estimated yarn and cost for the project. it will ask for user input for the yarn in gram used for the swatch and required project length and width and then dispayes the result. then program will ask for the user input for the price of yarn per 100grams. after press enter program will display the cost for the project.
+if user choose option 3, program will call project_cost() and displays the result of the the calculations for estimated yarn and project cost.

 ![](documents/images/option-3.png)

-if user chooses option 0 then program will exit and break the loop other will it will keep running.
+if user chooses option 0, program will exit and break the loop.

 ![](documents/images/option-0.png)

 ## Content-Left:

-This Guage calculator can do  more function that i was unable to do because of the time limit.
-It can do Following and so much more:
+This gauge calculator has potential for many more calculations beyond its current capabilities.
+Due to time constraints, I couldn't implement the following features:

 * Calculations for circle shaped projects.
 * It can calculate decrese or increase of the stiches for the projects.
-* It can do calculation for pre defined different sizes.
+* It can do calculation for pre defined different measurements.
 * It can calculte how many rows of increasing or decreasing you need to get you desired project width and height.
 * It Can do calulation for hats as well.